-For example, lets imagine you want to calculate your reorder point, but there’s a pesky typo or a simple miscalculation leading you astray with wrong information.
+For example, lets imagine you want to calculate your reorder point, but there’s a pesky typo or a simple miscalculation in your inventory Excel sheet leading you astray with wrong information.
 This in turn leads you to incorrectly ordering the wrong level of safety stock.

-In the long run, this is going to cost you, and your business.
+In the long run, using Excel for inventory, is going to cost you, and your business.
 Not to mention frustrate your employees and, worst of all, your customers.

-You might be thinking to yourself “I’ve been doing my inventory through spreadsheets and I haven’t noticed any problems.” congrats, but it’s a ticking time-bomb.
+You might be thinking to yourself “I’ve been keeping inventory in Excel and I haven’t noticed any problems.” congrats, but it’s a ticking time-bomb.

 Let’s delve into the issues that will eventually plague your business if you continue to use an Excel sheet for inventory management.

 Maybe you’ve figured out how to maintain store inventory in Excel and haven’t noticed any problems.

 let’s look at the dangers lurking beneath using an Excel sheet for inventory.

 A quote from the Journal of End User Computing’sbest explains the issues with spreadsheets: “88% of the 113 spreadsheets audited in 7 studies that reported the number of spreadsheets audited have contained errors.”